 You might be wondering if this will help your defenses against the pandemic.
 I know we’re still dealing with COVID-19, but the best thing you can do is follow CDC guidelines: Wash your hands, social distance, wear a mask, and get the vaccine when it becomes available for you.

 But I do thorough research and this is my own experience with increasing immunity naturally.
-These are all things that I have used to boost my immune system naturally and stop sickness in its tracks.
+These are all things that I have used to boost my immune system naturally to get fewer sicknesses.

 Lastly, these things below should be used in conjunction with each other.
 There is no one solution that will defend against illness.
 But together, they are powerful in making your immune system stronger and stopping sickness in its tracks!